 The lack of physical opportunities to observe, communicate, and connect with employees can lead to communication, teamwork, productivity, and employee development challenges.
-Even in this day-and-age of remote working platforms that allow for on-the-fly meetings and a myriad of options for virtual collaboration, managers can find it hard to create team synergy.
+In this day and age of remote working platforms that allow for on-the-fly meetings and a myriad of options for virtual collaboration, managers still find it hard to create team synergy.
 Even a drop-by Zoom cannot replace passing a colleague by chance in the hallway.

 And all this new technology poses another set of tensions and challenges to overcome including the pressure to be available 24/7 and the added pressure to perfect these new technology platforms.

 Soliciting feedback from followers can take the shape of 360 reviews or open ad-hoc discussions.
 Mindfulness training has been closely linked to self-awareness and it has been determined that even 10 minutes of mindfulness training could enhance self-awareness by 35%.
 The means taking regular breaks to look out the window, close your eyes, journal, or walk up and down a hallway is all you need to start!
 It is further suggested to intentionally pay full attention when others are talking to allow yourself to identify cues of concern and opinion.